Skip to main content

 tip

-The DocClassifier is encapsulated with __call__, so you can directly call the instance for inference.
+DocClassifier is wrapped with __call__, so you can directly call the instance for inference.

-We evaluate the model's performance based on the TPR@FPR=1e-4 standard.
-However, this standard is relatively strict and may lead to poor user experience in deployment.
-Therefore, we suggest using thresholds based on TPR@FPR=1e-1 or TPR@FPR=1e-2 during deployment.
+We use the TPR@FPR=1e-4 standard to evaluate the model's capability, but this standard is relatively strict and may lead to a suboptimal user experience during deployment.

-Currently, the default threshold is set using the TPR@FPR=1e-2 standard, which we have determined to be more suitable based on our testing and evaluation.
-The detailed threshold settings are as follows:
+Currently, our default threshold uses the TPR@FPR=1e-2 standard, which we have determined through testing and evaluation to be a more suitable threshold.
+The detailed threshold settings are shown in the table below:

 • lcnet050_cosface_f256_r128_squeeze_imagenet_clip_20240326 results